readium/annotations/README.md

 </div>
 ```

 ##### 1.3.2.5.
-Range Selector + XPath Selector + Plain Text Selector
+Range Selector + XPath Selector + Character Position

 A Range Selector identifies the beginning and the end of the selection by using other Selectors.
 It contains two XPath Selectors.
 Each XPath Selector references the text node containing the annotation start or end character.
-It is refined by a Character Fragment Selector which selects a character in this text node.
+It is refined by a Character Position Fragment Selector which selects a character in this text node.

 Note: such construct is simpler than the one using an CSS Selector + an XPath Selector, but it is to be tested for performance.